Kale Microgreen Nutrition: Every Bite Packed with Vitamins

 Not only do I love Red Russian Kale as a microgreen, but the leaf edges of the mature greens are dark with red stems and veins with ruffled edges that add a pop of color and contrast to other salad greens.

-By the way, Red Russian Kale microgreens can also be planted in the garden, as there is no difference between garden seeds and microgreens seeds.
+By the way, Red Russian Kale microgreens can also be planted in the garden, as there is no difference between garden seeds and microgreen seeds.

-With their mild flavor, these young vegetable greens are also easy to grow in the garden or bought at farmer's markets everywhere.
+With their mild flavor, these young vegetable greens are easy to grow in the garden or buy at farmers’ markets everywhere.

-Another good thing about kale, whether fresh microgreens or fresh from the garden, is that both have a long shelf life when kept in a plastic bag to reduce moisture loss.
+Another good thing about kale, whether fresh microgreens or fresh from the garden, is that both have a long shelf life when stored properly in the crisper.

-Kale microgreens have become so popular because they’re considered one of the most nutritious “superfoods” available with multiple health benefits while also being low in calories.
+Kale microgreens have become so popular because they’re considered one of the most nutritious “superfoods” available, with multiple health benefits and low calories.

 In addition, research has found that kale microgreens have a much higher nutrient content than their mature counterparts.